Phone-GWP-group

 Customer returns due to transit damage not only damages your business financially, but also harms your reputation

-Saying that transit damage can still eat away at profits (and reputation) in this scenario, but solutions such as corrugated packaging cradles or inserts are likely to be successful whilst remaining cost effective.
+At the bottom end of the scale—low-volume items sent in very high volumes—foam is unlikely to be a suitable option.
+That said, transit damage can still eat into profits (and reputation) in this scenario.
+Still, solutions such as corrugated packaging cradles or inserts are likely to be successful whilst remaining cost-effective.

 Failure to keep customers happy (and risking repeat business)

-It is nigh on impossible to completely and utterly reduce transit damage, although engineered foam inserts will get as close to eradicating this as possible.
+Returns on their own may not actually be an issue, and it is nigh on impossible to eliminate transit damage; engineered foam inserts will get as close as possible to eradicating it.

+Essentially, your customers should understand that, from time to time, damage may occur.
 You should, however, be concerned when this happens so frequently that your customers begin to complain.

 Customer complaints